rdonn70/digital_window/README.md

 - Use Equal button to toggle between continuous and step adjustments.
 - Use Left/Right arrow keys for X offset.
 - Use Up/Down arrow keys for Y offset.
+- Used Left/Right bracket keys for Z offset.
 - Use Semi-Colon/Quote keys for minimum cutoff frequency (One Euro Smoothing).
 - Use Comma/Period keys for speed coefficient (One Euro Smoothing).